ModhJainam/Fifa_Systems/README.md

 ## PostgreSQL vs. NoSQL
 PostgreSQL is a relational database that allows for faster storage, simpler data representation, and faster manipulation than the more complex data structures possible with a NoSQL database.
 A relational database is more useful for the fifa dataset as the data is already structured in the format of a row-column table in the given csv files.
 Additionally, a relational database representation is more useful for faster and more complex querying and analytics without worrying about how the data is stored for long-term use.
 Because we only need to use the database to store and retrieve data for a small analytics based project, it does not require the high scalability and performance optimization capabilities of a NoSQL database.

+# Task 2
+## Steps for replication
+- Download github repo for dataset and code
+- Create a schema in postgres with the name "fifa"
+- Change username in db_properties
+- Change password in db_properties
+- For Task 2.1
+    - input X, Y, Z
+- For Task 2.2
+    - input X, Y, highest (Boolean - True if Highest avg age False if Lowest avg age)